 - Detailed Engineering Studies carried out for the 1st 3 berths which are now classified as a priority project for off-take of the rest of the project components.

-- Environmental and Social Impact Assessment study completed and approved in 2014
+- Environmental and Social Impact Assessment study completed and approved by the National Environmental Management Authority in 2014

-- The Authority is currently in the process of procuring the services of a Transaction Adviser to package the Lamu Port for Investments.
+- The Authority has procured the services of a Transaction Adviser to package the Lamu Port for Investments.

 - Dredging began in October 2016 and is currently ongoing.